spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/tenant-scope-roles-permissions.md

 description: "Learn about the predefined roles and permissions for the Tenant scope in Palette."
 icon: ""
 hide_table_of_contents: false
-sidebar_position: 0
+sidebar_position: 30
 tags: ["user-management", "teanant", "rbac"]
 ---

-Palette provides the following tenant roles out-of-the-box.
+Palette provides the following Tenant roles out-of-the-box.
 These roles are predefined and cannot be modified.
 You can assign these roles to users and teams.
 The roles are categorized based on the resources they can manage.
 Each of these roles is scoped at the tenant level.
 This means the permissions granted to a user or team span across all projects.
 If you need to narrow the scope down to a single project or a handful of projects, consider using a